7B-Things/braille-signage-generator/docs/landing.md

 This design is open hardware, and the [source](https://github.com/7B-Things/braille-signage-generator) needed to reproduce and modify it for your own use is hosted on GitHub.
 Contributions to improve the generator are welcome.

+All source for this project is [available on GitHub](https://github.com/7B-Things/braille-signage-generator).
+If you are making this project, you can interact with developers and other makers on the [7BHardware group](https://groups.io/g/7bhardware) on groups.io.

 ## Limitations

 The generator could be expanded to overcome these limitations in the future, but are current limitations nonetheless.